18F/open-source-guide/README.md

 ### Contact us

 If you'd like to contact us, please create a GitHub issue or email 18F@gsa.gov.
+Thank you!